Knowledge Hub

 Perhaps most importantly, terms of business should address the issue of limitation of liability to ensure an appropriate allocation of risk.
 The approach will vary, depending on whether the business is a supplier or a purchaser.
 In this context, the supplier will want an express limit of liability which is as low as possible, and the customer will be looking for reserve the right to recover as many losses as possible.
 As a result, legal documents like terms of business should always be drafted clearly and tailored to safeguard the business interests of the party seeking to base a contract on its standard terms of business.

-Can you use ChatGPT to create your terms of business?
+Can you use ChatGPT to draft your terms of business?

 ChatGPT can be hugely beneficial to your business.
-The standard version of ChatGPT is currently free and can deliver instant research that can be used to gain business insights, for marketing purposes, to build knowledge, etc.
+The standard version of ChatGPT is currently free and can deliver instant research that can be used to gain business insights, for marketing purposes, or to build knowledge.

 However, as with most technology, it should always be used with caution.
 There is ongoing debate as to its effectiveness as a source of legal advice, and we believe that it is not a substitute for the legal expertise of a solicitor.
-ChatGPT is an AI tool, not a lawyer, and relying solely on it in relation to your terms of business is risky.
+ChatGPT is an AI tool, not a lawyer, and relying solely on it in relation to your terms of business is a risky approach.

 You can use ChatGPT to:

-• Conduct background research to understand the concepts behind terms of business and their benefits.
+• Conduct background research to understand the concepts behind the terms of business and their benefits.

 • Make suggestions as to what you should consider including in your terms of business, taking account of the specifics of your sector.